Nyjer Morgan: Yokohama DeNA BayStars

 In January 2013, Morgan signed a contract to play for the Yokohama DeNA BayStars of the Central League in Nippon Professional Baseball.
 He batted .294 with 11 home runs in 108 games for the BayStars.

 Cleveland Indians

 On January 14, 2014, Morgan announced that he had signed a minor league contract with an invitation to Spring training with the Cleveland Indians.
-Due to Michael Bourn starting the season on the disabled list, Morgan earned a spot on the 25-man roster and started the 2014 season as the starting center fielder and leadoff hitter.
-On August 5, 2014, he was released.
+Due to Michael Bourn starting the season on the disabled list, Morgan earned a spot on the 25-man roster and started the 2014 season as the starting center fielder and leadoff hitter, but suffered a right knee sprain on May 14 and was placed on the 60-day disabled list.
+On August 5, he was released.

 Hanwha Eagles

 In December 2014, he signed with the Hanwha Eagles of the KBO League on a one-year $700,000 contract.

 Pericos de Puebla

-In December 2015, he signed with the Pericos de Puebla of the Mexican League.
-During the 2016 season he hit for an average of .306 while stealing 22 bases and showing surprising power with 11 home runs as he played Left field and center field and leadoff the batting order as he played in 101 of the team's 110 regular season games.
-He was named to the Mexican League All-Star team and was brilliant both in the field and at the plate during the playoffs that resulted in the first League Championship for Puebla in 30 years.
+In December 2015, Morgan signed with the Pericos de Puebla of the Mexican League.
+During the 2016 season, he hit for an average of .306 while stealing 22 bases and hitting 11 home runs.
+He was named to the Mexican League All-Star team, and Puebla won its first league championship in 30 years.